msieb1/msieb.io/index.md

 I recently graduated from the MSR program at the Robotics Institute at Carnegie Mellon University, where I was glad to have been co-advised by Prof. Katerina Fragkiadaki & Prof. Oliver Kroemer.

-My research is motivated by enabling robots to learn complex skills by leveraging human demonstrations.
+My research is motivated by enabling robots to learn complex skills by leveraging computer vision & human demonstrations.
 I mostly focus on visual imitation learning and model-based reinforcement learning.

 ### Publications
 #### [Graph-Structured Visual Imitation](https://arxiv.org/pdf/1907.05518.pdf)